-Reading Across Genres and Vocabulary See Benchmarks for Excellent Student Thinking 5.R.3.1, 5.R.3.2, 5.R.3.3, 5.V.1.2, 5.V.1.3 Indicator Below Expectations At/Near Expectations Above Expectations (secondhand) sources as the sources relate to the same topic.
-Talk about the parts of an unknown word that may help with understanding the meaning of the word.
-Talk about the clues in a sentence that may help figure out the meaning of an unknown word or phrase. secondary (secondhand) sources as the sources relate to the same topic. • Explain the parts of an unknown word that may help with understanding what the word means, or that changes the meaning of the word, and the connection to parts of speech (e.g., If the suffix makes the word into a noun, how does this help you understand what the unknown word may be?). • Explain which strategy was used to determine the meaning of the unknown word or phrase. (firsthand) and secondary (secondhand) sources contribute to an overall understanding of the same topic.
+Reading Across Genres and Vocabulary See Benchmarks for Excellent Student Thinking 5.R.3.1, 5.R.3.2, 5.R.3.3, 5.V.1.2, 5.V.1.3 Indicator Below Expectations At/Near Expectations Above Expectations differences between two primary (firsthand) and/or secondary (secondhand) sources as the sources relate to the same topic. • Talk about the parts of an unknown word that may help with understanding the meaning of the word. • Talk about the clues in a sentence that may help figure out the meaning of an unknown word or phrase. text).
+Explain similarities and differences between two primary (firsthand) and secondary (secondhand) sources as the sources relate to the same topic.
+Explain the parts of an unknown word that may help with understanding what the word means, or that changes the meaning of the word, and the understanding of the text.
+Explain how the similarities and differences between two primary (firsthand) and secondary (secondhand) sources contribute to an overall understanding of the same topic.
 Explain the parts of an unknown word that may help with understanding what the word means, or that changes the meaning of the word, and the connection to complex parts of speech.
 Explain how the use of multiple strategies can help determine the meaning of an unknown word or phrase.